1. Introduction

 'value'

-obviously not be joined, since it is unclear which column should take
+which can not be joined, since it’s unclear which column should take

 precedence.
-Therefore, we need to have the right side column in the Series that
+We need to have the right side column in the Series that we are

 contains the total purchase values.